bestfranklinAI/EAM-System/README.md

 Contributions are welcome!
 Please follow these guidelines:

 - Guidelines 1: Clone the git repository
-- Guidelines 2: checkout to a branch
+- Guidelines 2: Checkout to a branch
-- Guidelines 3: post a push request
+- Guidelines 3: Post a push request

 ## Contributor
 - Franklin Cheung (franklin123ann@gmail.com)